fairlearn.metrics.MetricFrame#

 The distinction applies even if the dictionary contains a single metric function.
 This is to allow for a consistent interface when calling programatically, while also reducing typing for those using Fairlearn interactively.

-property overall_ci: List[Any | Series | DataFrame]#
+property overall_ci: list[Any | Series | DataFrame]#

 Return the underlying bootstrapped metrics evaluated on the whole dataset.